 These are all serious conditions, so the correct treatment and care are essential for a full recovery.
 The following steps will depend on the diagnosis of the underlying condition causing head pressing, so visit the vet and follow whatever treatment, follow-up, and home care they recommend.

 Is My Cat Head Bunting Or Head Pressing?

 Is your cat continuously pressing its head against an object without rubbing?
 Are they pressing against a hard surface such as a wall or doorframe?
-Are they showing other signs of pain such as wincing?
+Are they showing other signs of pain, such as wincing?
 If so, your cat is head pressing which needs immediate medical advice.

-If your cat is pressing rather than bunting, they will also often exhibit other symptoms.
+If your cat is pressing rather than bunting, it will also often exhibit other symptoms.
 This could be changes to trained behavior such as them not using their litter box, as well as compulsive pacing, seizures, or visual problems.

 So, why do cats rub their faces on things?
 They are simply communicating through their scent, displaying affection, forming family bonds, marking their territory, or even signaling that they are ready to mate.
 Do watch out that your cat is not head pressing though, as this is a bad sign that needs medical attention.

-Always pay attention to what object your cat is rubbing their face against and what else is going on to determine what they are saying.
+Always pay attention to what object your cat is rubbing their face against and what else is happening to determine what they are saying.
 Are they brushing up against your couch after a guest has gone?
 They’re reclaiming their space.
 Are they purring and rubbing against you?
 They love you!

 Bunting is undoubtedly one of the cutest and most endearing cat behaviors, so let them get on with it.
 Next time your cat headbutts you or rubs its face against your feet, respond with a scratch and watch the two of you bond even closer!